Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

 ...
 ```
 ### Refine
-The dataset used to be too long for llm to understand and memorize.
-So we only extract the
+- The dataset used to be too long for llm to understand and memorize.
+So we only extract the important and unique elements, while ensuring that no contradictions.
 ## 2nd Agent Modelling
 ### Prompt